-In the treasury of Islamic pedagogy, the method of delivering knowledge (uslub at-ta’lim) plays a vital role alongside the material of knowledge itself.
-One of the most monumental events recording the high level of the Prophet’s teaching method is the arrival of the Angel Jibril to the Prophet’s ﷺ assembly.
-This event, popularly known as Hadith Jibril, is not merely a narrative of a mysterious guest, but a demonstration of a perfect Islamic educational curriculum.
+In the vast landscape of Islamic pedagogy, the method of delivering knowledge (uslub at-ta’lim) holds a position as vital as the knowledge itself.
+One of the most monumental events recording the high-level Prophet’s teaching method is the arrival of the Archangel Gabriel (Jibril) at the gathering of the Prophet ﷺ.
+This event, famously known as the Hadith of Gabriel, is more than a mere narrative of a mysterious guest; it is a profound demonstration of the perfect Islamic educational curriculum.

-Umar bin Khattab radhiyallahu ‘anhu recorded the astonishment of the companions when witnessing a dialogue between a man in white clothing (Jibril) and the Prophet Muhammad ﷺ.
-This astonishment peaked when Jibril confirmed the Prophet’s answer.
+Umar bin Khattab (may Allah be pleased with him) recorded the astonishment of the Sahabah as they witnessed the dialogue between the man in white (Gabriel) and Prophet Muhammad ﷺ.
+Their bewilderment peaked when Gabriel validated the Prophet’s answers.

 As written in the manuscript Al-Fath Al-Mubin (p.
 139):